 These are sweet and cake-like.
 They have equal parts flour and cornmeal.
 They have sugar.
-They have creamed corn so they are packed with kernels.
+In face, I’ve happily made them with twice as much sugar.
+So if you have a real sweet tooth or you are balancing these with a very savory and spicy dish like chili, you might consider it.
+They are made with creamed corn so they are packed with kernels.
 I use salted butter so that there is a little salt to go with the sweet.
 I love these.
 My family loves these.
 And if I don’t write the recipe down by telling you about it, it will be lost to the ages and I’ll be re-inventing the wheel in another week.
 Which I will likely do anyway.
 But, I’ll have this one forever, too.
 These are best fresh out of the oven.

 There is simply no reason not to make cornbread quite often.
 No good excuse, whatsoever.

 - 1¼ cup cornmeal

 - 1¼ cup all purpose flour

 - 1 teaspoon baking powder

 - Preheat the oven to 400 degrees and prepare a standard muffin tin by spraying with nonstick spray or lightly coating with butter.